 I am not a British citizen – will this affect my application?[+ / -]

-You can still apply to become a police officer as long as you are an EC/EEA national, a Commonwealth citizen, or foreign national with no restrictions on your stay in the United Kingdom.
+You can still apply to become a police officer as long as you are a citizen of a country that is a member of the European Economic Area, or Switzerland, a Commonwealth citizen, or foreign national with no restrictions on your stay in the United Kingdom.
 You must have lived in the UK for the past three years.

 Foreign nationals and UK citizens who have lived abroad may have to wait some time for security and vetting clearance.

 I turn 18 in December but the closing date of application is October.
 Can I still apply?[+ / -]

 No, you must be 18 when the application is submitted.

 Will I be expected to work night shifts?[+ / -]